 What options do I have to catch up on the basic knowledge in statistics?

-It is possible to take the compulsory module Statistics in the third term instead of in the first term and to bring forward a suitable elective module for it (an elective module that does not require attendance of the corresponding compulsory module).
-This gives you the time to acquire basic knowledge through self-study.
-The Bachelor lecture Statistics takes place in the winter term and can be attended if necessary with the approval of the responsible lecturer; however, it is not possible to acquire credit points here.
-This alternative study plan may conflict with a planned stay abroad.
-Please note that the subjects Statistics and Econometrics are only examined together in the Master's degree programme!
+The Bachelor lecture Statistics takes place in the winter term and can be attended, if necessary, with the approval of the responsible lecturer; however, it is not possible to acquire credit points here.
+Please note that the subjects Statistics and Econometrics are only examined together in the Master's degree program!
 If you have further questions, you can also contact the Professorship of Statistics directly.

 As literature for a self-study of the basics of statistics we recommend: